Progression-Free Survival

 Dose Reductions

-• Dose reductions of RYBREVANT® due to AR occurred in 46% of patients.
+• Dose reductions of RYBREVANT® due to an AR occurred in 46% of patients.
 ARs requiring dose reductions in ≥5% of patients were rash and nail toxicity1

-Association of dose interruptions with PFS18*
+Association of dose interruptions with PFS20*

 Median PFS after 4 months was similar between patients with and without dose interruptions.